jayllo-c/tp/docs/DeveloperGuide.md

    add n|Alice e|e09123456@u.nus.edu m|A1234567X r|R2 s|S1 t|excelling
    ```

-    Expected: An error message is shown indicating that the `Address` and `Email` fields are missing.
+    Expected: An error message is shown indicating that the `Address` and `Phone` fields are missing.

 4. Other incorrect test cases to try: `add`, any other command that misses out a combination of compulsory fields.